vapmail16/oxford-genai-llmops-project/README.md

-# _Artificial Intelligence: Generative AI, Cloud and MLOps (online), University of Oxford_: Capstone Project
+# _Artificial Intelligence: Generative AI, Cloud and MLOps (online), University of Oxford_: LLMOps Project
 ## Introduction and Background
-Oxford GenAI Course Capstone project.
+Oxford GenAI Course project.
 The aim of this project is to help students understand some of the key concerns and process flows required for AI engineering.

 ### What is AI engineering?
 For the purposes of this course we use the term ‘AI engineering’ to refer to: